0xbitx/DEDSEC-KEYLOGGER/README.md

 DAK is a Linux-based tool designed for discreetly capturing keystrokes, providing users with a stealthy payload capable of hiding within a victim's system.
 It boasts persistence capabilities, ensuring continuous operation.
 Captured keystrokes are encrypted for security and seamlessly transmitted to a designated Discord webhook.
 This tool guarantees data confidentiality and integrity, making it ideal for covert surveillance and monitoring purposes.

 ### Features:
    * Stealth Payload: Operates discreetly within the victim's system, minimizing detection.

    * Persistent Payload: Maintains continuous operation across system reboots or shutdowns.

-  * Custom Payload: you can inject the dedsec keylogger to your legit code.
+   * Keylogger Injection: Integrates the keylogger into legitimate applications, making it part of the target executable to capture keystrokes while maintaining the application's normal functionality.

    * Discord Webhook Integration: Utilizes Discord webhooks to send captured data, enabling remote monitoring.

    * Keystroke Conversion: Converts captured keystrokes into a human-readable format, resembling what the user sees on the screen, enhancing readability and comprehension of captured data.

 ### INSTALLATION
     * git clone https://github.com/0xbitx/DEDSEC_KEYLOGGER.git